Green Light (Beyoncé song): Background and release

 After filming Dreamgirls in which Beyoncé landed a major role, she went on a month-long vacation.
 On the break she went to the studio to start working on her second solo album, B'Day.
 She was inspired by her role and she "had so many things bottled up, so many emotions, so many ideas".
-Beyoncé contacted American singer-songwriter Sean Garrett, who had worked with her in Destiny's Child and on her 2006 single "Check on It".
+Beyoncé contacted American singer Sean Garrett, who had worked with her in Destiny's Child and on her 2006 single "Check on It".
 Together with Pharrell, who had also previously collaborated with Beyoncé, Garrett was booked to Sony Music Studios in New York City, each had studio to work in.
 The track was co-produced by Beyoncé and The Neptunes, along with "Kitty Kat", and was recorded by Jim Caruana and mixed by Jason Goldstein at the same studio.

 In June 2006, Beyoncé invited Tamara Coniff of Billboard magazine to a New York recording studio.
 There she premiered several songs from the album including "Ring the Alarm" (2006) and "Freakum Dress" (2006), which both were cited as possible second singles, to be released in the United States only.
 At the same time, she revealed that "Green Light" and "Get Me Bodied" (2007), were planned to be released as the next two international/third US singles from B'Day, following the release of the lead single "Déjà Vu" (2006).
 However, she ultimately opted for "Ring the Alarm" (2006) as the second single to be released in the United States only while "Irreplaceable" (2006) was officially serviced as the album's second international/third US single.
 "Green Light" was released later in the United Kingdom on July 30, 2007 as the seventh overall single, following the international release "Beautiful Liar" (2007).
 Along with the release of the single, a digital EP featuring remixes from the English production team Freemasons, was made available on July 27, 2007 as an online digital download.